WHY WE LIKE NORTH KOREA

 It's not really accurate to say that we 'like' North Korea in the traditional sense, but as the last disastrous example of a truly controlled communist state it is unquestionably one of the most fascinating countries to visit and for anyone with an enquiring mind it should remain somewhere near the top of the 'must visit' list.
-Even Cuba does not come close in terms of rigid adherence to the rules and absolute authority of the leader.

 Your hotel in the capital is likely to be on an island in the middle of a river (unless the new one is finished after however many years) and accommodation should be regarded as functional at best.
 If at all possible, try and time your visit to coincide with one of the national holidays or important historic events such as Kim Il-sung's birthday, when huge celebrations take place which can be truly spectacular.
 Also don’t forget to lay flowers at the foot of the 20m tall statues of Kim Il-sung and Kim Jong-il in Pyongyang.